 It is a powerful way for people to gain a clearer perspective on how they affect the way they live their lives and the choices they make.
 Compassionately reflecting on personal, family and generational patterns.
 Connecting to social and cultural dynamics to enable expansive and liberating choices.
 Bringing about a deeper relationship with themselves and others.
 Developing a transformative awareness to their unconscious and increasing personal identity.

 QUALIFICATIONS & EXPERIENCE

-In addition to my private practice I am also donate time to pro bono work with an environmental movement, where I have globally held many trainings, including Psychosynthesis, personal development and awareness, burn-out, climate change, eco-psychology, embodiment practices and conflict facilitation.
+In addition to my private practice I have worked in a clinic, as well as globally facilitated and held many trainings, including Psychosynthesis, personal development and awareness, burn-out, climate change, eco-psychology, embodiment practices and conflict facilitation.
 I have trained at the Psychosynthesis and Education Trust and The Institute of Psychosynthesis both of which run high quality training programmes for counsellors and psychotherapists.

 I have experience with a range of issues including: depression, self-esteem, anxiety & stress, addictions, bereavement, panic attacks, family & relationship concerns, climate change, impact of the corona virus, career or life choices and questions of meaning and spirituality.